 11. Synnex will not accept a company cheque at the time of delivery unless a COD or credit account is granted to the Customer.
-There will be a $15.00 (excluding GST) charge of administration and recovery of bank fees etc. for all returned cheques.
-At the sole discretion of SYNNEX, credit or COD accounts of the Customers who have a bounced cheque record may be cancelled without prior notice.
+There will be a $50.00 (excluding GST) charge of administration and recovery of bank fees etc. for all returned cheques.
+At the sole discretion of Synnex, credit or COD accounts of the Customers who have a bounced cheque record may be cancelled without prior notice.
 Once a credit account is cancelled, any order placed by the Customer to Synnex thereafter is required to be paid on CBD (cash or clear fund before delivery) terms.

-13. In the event of any default in payment to SYNNEX, the Customer shall pay to SYNNEX costs of and incidentals to the recovery of such sums as may be due, including all mercantile and like fees and legal fees and charges on a solicitor, filing fees, stamp duty, taxes or any other fees payable, or incurred in relation to such recovery process.
+13. In the event of any default in payment to Synnex, the Customer shall pay to Synnex costs of and incidentals to the recovery of such sums as may be due, including all mercantile and like fees and legal fees and charges on a solicitor, filing fees, stamp duty, taxes or any other fees payable, or incurred in relation to such recovery process.
 Payment received from the Customer will applied in the order of cost of recovery of debt, interest on overdue amount, then to the principal debt amount.

-14. If the Customer purchases the Cloud Services from SYNNEX in accordance with clause 27, the Customer must provide its credit card details to SYNNEX and consents to SYNNEX periodically (with such period to be determined by SYNNEX in its absolute discretion) charging its credit card in any amount in payment for the Customer’s ongoing use of the Cloud Services.
-The amount charged to the Customer’s credit card will be as specified in a statement/invoice issued to the Customer by SYNNEX at least seven (7) days before SYNNEX charges the credit card.
+14. If the Customer purchases the Cloud Services from Synnex in accordance with clause 26, the Customer must provide its credit card details to Synnex and consents to Synnex periodically (with such period to be determined by Synnex in its absolute discretion) charging its credit card in any amount in payment for the Customer’s ongoing use of the Cloud Services.
+The amount charged to the Customer’s credit card will be as specified in a statement/invoice issued to the Customer by Synnex at least seven (7) days before Synnex charges the credit card.

-16. Credit card surcharge will apply on the full amount paid by credit card or MoneyTech dealer card accepted by SYNNEX in the following rates.
+16. Credit card surcharge will apply on the full amount paid by credit card or MoneyTech dealer card accepted by Synnex in the following rates.
 Rate are subject to changes based on the related regulations published by RBA or Australian government.

 Property and risk

-(a) All rights, interests and title of the goods shall remain as property of SYNNEX.
+(a) All rights, interests and title of the goods shall remain as property of Synnex.

-(c) The Customer shall store the goods and any new products as referred to in (b) separately and in such a way that they can be readily identified as being the property of SYNNEX.
+ii. store the goods and any new products as referred to in (b) in a way that enables them to be clearly identified as the property of Synnex,

 (f) The Customer’s power of sale shall automatically cease in the event of the appointment of a Receiver, Receiver and Manager, Administrator or Controller over any, or all of the assets or undertaking of the Customer or upon the commencement of a winding up application, the appointment of a Liquidator or if the Customer calls a meeting of, or makes any arrangement or composition with creditors or commits any act of bankruptcy.